 The coronavirus pandemic has created financial stress challenges for millions of Americans.
-If you haven’t been directly affected financially by the economic disruption, there’s a decent chance you know someone who has.
+And now, with a recession looming, the threat of things transitioning from bad to worse is a real concern.
+Even if you haven’t been directly affected financially by the economic disruption, there’s a decent chance you know someone who has.

-Considering the current unemployment situation, shutdowns, and an uncertain economy, it’s understandable that you may be feeling stressed about your finances.
-It may even be causing you to lose sleep.
+Considering the everything we have experienced in the past two years and an ongoing uncertain economy, it’s understandable that you may be feeling stressed about your finances.
+It may even be causing stress within your family or within your business.

-1. Prioritize what you can control financial stress
+1. Prioritize what you can and cannot control.

 Focus instead on the things that you can control so that you can work to improve your situation.
 For an easy example, consider something simple like your food budget.
-Unless you are already on a bare-minimum food budget, look for ways to shave a few dollars off your grocery bill.
+Look for ways to shave a few dollars off your grocery bill.
 You’ll not only save money, but the feeling of accomplishment and being in control may help reduce your stress as well.

 If you are worried about being able to pay all your bills, prioritize essential bills first.
 Sorting through your bills and prioritizing them serves two purposes:

 - As a budgeting exercise, it guides you to deliberately think through what you spend your money on.
-You may find that some bills can be eliminated.
+You may find that some bills should be eliminated altogether.